 -

-Never use a gas range or oven for heating as this can cause a high concentration of carbon monoxide.
+Never use a gas range or oven for heating, as this can cause a high concentration of carbon monoxide.

 -

-Note any visible damage or improper working mechanisms for machinery, utility systems, or equipment within a building, and contact a certified contractor to repair immediately.
+Note any visible damage or improper working mechanisms for machinery, utility systems, or equipment within a building, and contact a certified contractor to repair them immediately.

 -